evodify/genotype-files-manipulations/README.md

 [removeMonomorphic.py](removeMonomorphic.py) removes monomorphic positions, i.e. keeps only SNPs.

+[select_intervals.py](select_intervals.py) extracts lines from a calls file according to scaffold name, start and end positions.

 [selectSamples.py](selectSamples.py) subsamples a genotype calls file by sample names.
 It also can be used to rearrange samples in a calls file.

 [vcf_to_SIFT4G.py](vcf_to_SIFT4G.py) converts a VCF file to SIFT4G input.